SimCity 3000: Music

 Another major change from SimCity 2000 is the addition of a live music score, whose lead composer is Jerry Martin.
-The new soundtrack incorporates new-age and live jazz songs.
+The new soundtrack incorporates new-age and live jazz songs, with David Lauser on drums and Darol Anger on violin.

 Development

 Prior to the acquisition of Sim developer Maxis by Electronic Arts in 1997, plans were originally made in 1996 to develop SimCity 3000 as a fully 3D game, in tune with the emergence of 3D video games.
 Although the idea was deemed impractical by employees for being too graphically demanding, Maxis management pushed for the concept, and the game was developed for a year.
-A pre-release screenshot of the original version suggests graphics similar to those seen in both SimCopter and Streets of SimCity, and was intended to include extensive micromanagement.
 When the game was first unveiled in the 1997 E3, it was "an experience still regarded as an embarrassment."
 The 3D version of the game was expected to become a flop, and its future release was even thought to be the fatal blow to an already poorly performing Maxis, which had failed to release profitable titles in the years since SimCity 2000.

 Following the signing of the acquisition deal, Maxis assured the public that SimCity 3000 was still set to be released in December 1997.
 After EA completed acquisition of Maxis, Luc Barthelet was assigned by EA as the new general manager of Maxis.
 He was troubled by the 3D SimCity 3000, questioning the viability of a game with such graphics.
 Eventually, the 3D version was completely scrapped, Lucy Bradshaw was brought in from EA in November 1997 to lead the SimCity 3000 project, and a new revision based on SimCity 2000's pseudo-isometric dimetric projection and sprite-based graphics was redeveloped from scratch.
 The new plan focused on retaining the core engine of the game, improving more minor features in the game instead, such as larger maps, new zoom levels, and additional gameplay parameters.

 The second version of SimCity 3000 would receive a more positive reception during its appearance in 1998 E3, and was well-received after its release in February 1999 (although Maxis originally intended the game to be released by Christmas 1998; regardless, EA willingly waited until the game was completed).